HomeArt

 lewis jazz painting

-Untitled by Norman Lewis, 1945, via The New York Times
+Untitled, by Norman Lewis, 1945.
+Source: The New York Times

 Norman Lewis was truly a great American artist and the only Black Abstract Expressionist of the first generation.
 A social realist in his early career, Lewis moved to abstraction in the mid-1940s.
-By that time, Lewis grew tired of depicting the American life that was so exclusive and so merciless to a large part of the country’s population.
+By then, Lewis had grown tired of depicting an American life that was so exclusive and merciless to a large part of the country’s population.

-Lewis spent years trying to find a way for artists to affect the political situation with their art, trying to find a cure for systemic racism and violence.
+Lewis spent years trying to find a way for Black artists to affect the political situation through their art, trying to find a cure for systemic racism and violence.
 Despite working with various anti-racism groups, towards the end of his life, Lewis was not so sure about the world-changing power of art.
-He argued that art was useless in the political struggle and that protesting would give more chances of bringing change.
+He argued that art was useless in the political struggle and that protesting would have more chances of bringing about change.

 11. Sam Gilliam (1933 – 2022)